chrisdurfee/atoms/README.md

 ```

-The On and OnState atoms support two overloads.
+The On, OnState, and OnRoute atoms support two overloads.
 The first overload is the data property to bind to and the second is the callback function that will be called when the data property changes.

 ### On Atom Overloads
 ```javascript